 - Recognize what they are naturally gifted to do.

-Career Preparation for Teens Who Choose Not to Go to College
+Career Preparation for Teens Who Choose Not to Attend College

 When a teen decides that college isn’t the right choice for them, the Langstons continue to help the student.
 Rather than mapping out a college plan, the student uses the information they learn about themselves to map out a career plan that helps them pursue their life’s purpose.